 CGNAT Work Around Using a VPN Service

-The best way to eliminate CGNAT is to choose an ISP that offers you a publicly routable IP address.
+The best way to eliminate CGNAT limitations is to choose an ISP that offers you a publicly routable IP address.
 This is not always possible.
 Starlink, HughesNet, Viasat, T-Mobile, etc., do not even offer customers the option of a proper public IP address.
-If you wish to use one of thee services you will need a work around if you wish to open up ports to the internet.
+If you wish to use one of the services, you will need a workaround if you wish to open up ports to the internet.

 The best option is to use a VPN service that provides you with a static public IP address.
-With a public IP address you will be able to forward any ports that are required.
-You can run the VPN client software on your computer. tablet, smartphone, or other device, (best for beginners).
+With a public IP address, you will be able to forward any ports that are required.
+You can run the VPN client software on your computer. tablet, smartphone, or another device (best for beginners).

 The other option is to run the VPN client on your router.
 You will need a router that has this functionality built into it.
 The best part about using VPN on your router is now all of your devices can use the VPN connection automatically.